 D.1 Markup#

-rivt has seven API functions.
+rivt has six API functions.
 The name rivt is an acronym taken from the four functions that process content.
 The remaining three functions are used for document generation and debugging.

 Content APIs